BabsBBG/project-gatekeeper/README.md

 ### Final Secure Score

 32.04% post-acquisition, with the full control stack active.
-The score reflects bringing 400+ Pulse accounts into the MFA registration calculation — expected to climb above 70% as legacy users complete registration and controls continue to mature.
+The score reflects bringing 400+ Pulse accounts into the MFA registration calculation, expected to climb above 70% as legacy users complete registration and controls continue to mature.

 ![Final Secure Score](Phase%206/phase6-task6-final-secure-score.png)